-Parameters that affect rendering include metafunction-pict-style, linebreaks, sclinebreaks, and metafunction-cases.
+There are a number of different styles that affect the overall rendering of the metafunction, controlled by metafunction-pict-style.
+Other parameters that affect rendering include linebreaks, sc-linebreaks, and metafunction-cases.

 If the metafunctions have contracts, they are typeset as the first lines of the output unless the expression following #:contract? evaluates to #f (which is the default).
 If the expression following #:only-contract? is not #false (the default) then only the contract is typeset.